Financial Aid

 • A Work-Study position is NOT guaranteed from year to year.
 The student must file the FAFSA in early October, be eligible, and complete any outstanding requirements by the appropriate deadlines.

 • Work-Study Positions are posted by the Human Resources office (HR) on the MBC website.
-Due to the limited number of available jobs, students are encouraged to check early, contact supervisors and schedule interviews to secure premium spots.
-Once hired, the Financial Aid Office will email the necessary paperwork to complete the hiring process.
+Due to the limited number of available jobs, students are encouraged to check early, contact supervisors, and schedule interviews to secure premium spots.
+Once hired, Human Resources will email the necessary paperwork to complete the hiring process.

 • Any monies not earned by the end of the academic year go back into the Work Study Fund.
 Monies are not carried over to the next year for the student.

 • Work-Study is a job, not a paid study time.
-A student must work their allotted hours each week and will be paid twice a month.
+A student must work their allotted hours each week and will be paid by-weekly.
 A student employee can be fired, due to poor performance and attendance the same as with any other job.

 Notification of a Work-Study Award is made through an award letter from the Financial Aid Office.
 If a Work-Study award is not listed, it means either you are not eligible, or funding has been depleted.
 Those students still interested, are encouraged to contact the Financial Office to place their names on the Work-Study Waiting List.
 If a position becomes available, the waiting list is used to fill that position, and the student is contacted by our office.